Federal Stafford Loan

 Students who are not eligible for a subsidized Federal Stafford Loan, meaning that the federal government pays the interest on the loan while the student is enrolled at least half-time in college, may borrow an unsubsidized Federal Stafford Loan.
 With the unsubsidized Federal Stafford Loan, the student is responsible for the interest on the loan during the entire life of the loan.
 Students who borrow an unsubsidized Federal Stafford Loan may pay the interest while they are in school (and we strongly encourage students to do so), or they may allow the interest to accrue and pay it along with the principal and interest that accrues during repayment of the loan.

 The interest on subsidized loans will be paid by the federal government on behalf of the student borrower until the student graduates or drops below part-time enrollment.
-The applicable interest rates for loans made each school year are as follows:
+Historical interest rates for loans made each school year are as follows:

 |School Year||Subsidized Stafford||Unsubsidized Stafford|